-• Number of Processor Boards: 10

-• Clock Speed: 9MHz

-o The required control frame rate is 1 kHz and with 9000 clock cycles required per frame sample time, the minimum clock speed is 9 MHz.

-• Power Consumption: 2kW

-O Current FPGA chips consume power at a rate proportional to their usage.
+- Number of Processor Boards: 10 - The total number of independent processors for the 64x64 subaperture five LGS system is 42,284.
+Each "processor" handles the calculations associated with one subaperture and either one wavefront sensor, one layer of atmosphere, or one deformable mirror.
+Estimates of usage of FPGA real estate indicate that 45 such processors can fit on a moderate size chip.
+Assuming a design with 100 chips per board this implies that roughly 10 boards are required. - Clock Speed: 9MHz - The required control frame rate is 1 kHz and with 9000 clock cycles required per frame sample time, the minimum clock speed is 9 MHz. - Power Consumption: 2kW - Current FPGA chips consume power at a rate proportional to their usage.
 For example, a typical chip might consume 1 W at idle power plus 0.1 W per MHz clock speed assuming all the logic on the chip real-estate is being utilized.
 For the 9 MHz clock, and a total of 1000 chips, the total power is 2 kW.